Hyperbolic actions and 2nd bounded cohomology of subgroups of $\text{Out}(F_n)$. Part I: Infinite lamination subgroups: Introduction

 \textbf{Finite and infinite lamination subgroups.} Behind the results of \BeFuji\ are Thurston's decomposition theory for elements of $\MCG(S)$ \cite{FLPKM}, Ivanov's decomposition theory for subgroups of $\MCG(S)$ \cite{Ivanov:subgroups}, and the Masur-Minsky results on hyperbolicity of $\C(S)$ \cite{MasurMinsky:complex1}.
 Given $\phi \in \MCG(S)$, its lamination set $\L(\phi)$ is a finite set consisting of one unstable lamination for each pseudo-Anosov piece of the Thurston decomposition of~$\phi$.
-Each subgroup $\Gamma \subgroup \MCG(S)$ has its associated lamination set $\L(\Gamma) = \cup_{\phi \in \Gamma} \L(\phi)$ which is useful in applying subgroup decomposition theory.
-For example, $\Gamma \subgroup \MCG(S)$ is virtually abelian if and only if $\L(\Gamma)$ is finite.
+Each subgroup $\Gamma \subgroup \MCG(S)$ has its associated lamination set $\L(\Gamma) = \cup_{\phi \in \Gamma} \L(\phi)$ which is useful in applying and reformulating results of subgroup decomposition theory.
+For example, Ivanov's results imply that $\Gamma \subgroup \MCG(S)$ is virtually abelian if and only if $\L(\Gamma)$ is finite.